Symptoms of fever

 - In bed, keep layers of blankets on the bed.
 Peel them back or flip them back onto you as necessary.
 Use the lightest amount you can.
 It’s a balancing act.
 You don’t want to add fuel to the fever and send it soaring, but you don’t want to get too cold either.

-- You may also talk to your GP or chemist about ibuprofen or aspirin as an alternative to paracetamol (but be wary if you are asthmatic or have stomach problems)
+- You may also talk to your GP or pharmacist about ibuprofen or aspirin as an alternative to paracetamol (but be wary if you are asthmatic or have stomach or kidney problems)

 Seek medical attention if: